Rose Medical Center: Rose Babies

-Rose Medical is known as "Denver's Baby Hospital" with a state-of-the-art birthing facility with over 4,000 births a year.
+Rose Medical birthing facility reports over 4,000 births a year.
 Famous births include Ashley Bush.
 Rose Babies established its place in local memory in 1984 with a television ad featuring images of babies born at Rose floating through the clouds.
 The advertising campaign was revived in the late 1990s as the hospital's 50th anniversary approached and today, as the hospital approaches its 70th anniversary, the program is recognizing many generations of Rose Babies.

 Cancer care

 Sarah Cannon Cancer Institute at Rose Medical Center offers care for breast cancer, blood cancer, leukemia and lymphoma, colorectal cancer, endocrine cancers, kidney cancer, lung cancer and gynecologic cancers.

 Heart and vascular care

 The Heart & Vascular Care program at Rose places among the top performing hospitals in the nation for average door-to-treatment time for heart attack patients by NCDR and ACC.
 The program also has received numerous accreditations from the American College of Cardiology, including Accredited Cardiac Cath Lab with PCI; Accredited Atrial Fibrillation; Accredited Chest Pain Center with Primary PCI; Accredited by the American Association of Cardiovascular and Pulmonary Rehabilitation.